mswart/chef-nullmailer/README.md

 Description
 -----------

-This (small) cookbook is design to install and configure [Nullmailer](http://untroubled.org/nullmailer/).
+This (small) cookbook is designed to install and configure [Nullmailer](http://untroubled.org/nullmailer/).
 Nullmailer is like ssmtp a tiny mail transfer agent (MTA).
-But in contrast to other ones with local queue.
-Therefore it is significant less likely to lost mails due to (temporally) errors.
+But in contrast to other ones with a local mail queue.
+Therefore it is significant less likely to lose mails due to (temporally) errors.

 The cookbook relies on the distribution package manager to install Nullmailer.
-Nullmailer is available via all common package manager.
-But it might be in an older version and therefore missing some features (e.g. tls support added in 1.10).
+Nullmailer is available via all common package managers.
+But it might be in an older version and therefore missing some features (e.g. TLS support added in [1.10](http://untroubled.org/nullmailer/NEWS)).

 Requirements